BLUE HORIZON, BOOK 3

 Tanis frowned to himself.
 This would get around the crew and probably distress everyone but the canine types, since Waxflatter didn’t have much effect on them as a species.

 Lorelei stared mutely at the grizzly bear sitting at the galley table as he quietly lapped the hot tomato soup she had made for him.
 The load master looked absolutely miserable, but the Horizon’s cook wasn’t much more animated than he was.
 Unlike Durant, she was breathing fine, but she ached all over and felt lethargic.
-She wasn’t quite her normal bubbly self, but the grizzly hadn’t even noticed when he had come in to ask her for something to eat before his medicine.
+She wasn’t quite her normal bubbly self, but the grizzly hadn’t even noticed when he had come in to ask her for something to eat so he could take his medicine.

 Even in her current state, she still worried after her co-workers.
 She had offered to replace his blue pills with an herbal paste she kept in her quarters for sinus infections, but he waved her off, telling her that Tanis had already given him a shot.
 All he wanted was something to eat that wouldn’t aggravate his sore throat.
 Normally, she would have berated him for going to Tanis for drugs before coming to her first for a natural remedy, but at the moment, she didn’t feel like bothering with it.
-She had fixed his soup without argument and then quietly cleaned up her pan and utensils.
+She had given him soup without argument and then quietly cleaned up her pan and utensils.

 Lorelei checked with Durant to make sure he didn’t need anything else, and once she was satisfied that he would not require her any further, she took the lift down to retreat to her cabin.
 A nice herbal tea should help perk me up, she thought to herself.